This Is How Gen Z Are Using Dating Apps Right Now

 Advertisement

-Meanwhile, 61% said they prioritise having similar political views to a prospective partner and 48% said sharing a sense of humour is near the top of their wish list.
+Meanwhile, 61% said they prioritize having similar political views to a prospective partner and 48% said sharing a sense of humour is near the top of their wish list.

 Overall, 68% of Tinder users said they are feeling optimistic about meeting new people this autumn.
 Just over half of Gen Z (51%) said they're keen to enter a committed relationship, while 19% said they're just looking to date casually.
 A further 17% of Gen Z said they would prefer to make friends and see where things lead.